 A. The program has three tiers of awards:

-1. Tier 1 - Ride leaders who lead five or more day trips in one fiscal year are awarded a paid membership in the 5BBC for the following year.
+1. Tier 1 - Ride leaders who lead three or more day trips in one fiscal year are awarded a paid membership in the 5BBC for the following year.

 2. Tier 2 - Leaders who lead ten or more day trips in one fiscal year will be awarded a paid membership for the following year, plus a 5BBC award certificate worth $75.